Do not fear the atomic bomb! (1958)

 Yang Zheng 杨峥 (1976): Geming wenwu gongzuo zai douzheng zhong polang qianjin 革命文物工作在斗争中破浪前进, in: Geming wenwu, no. 2, pp. 5-6, 45.

-The small booklet „The Way to Nourishing Life“ (Yangsheng zhi dao 养生之道), published by the Guilin Renmin Chubanshe 桂林人民出版社, is part of a five-book-series that was translated from Japanese into Chinese as the Japanese nutrition science was deemed more advanced than the Chinese in the beginning of the 1980s.
+The small booklet „The Way to Nourishing Life“ (Yangsheng zhi dao 养生之道), published by the Guilin Renmin Chubanshe 桂林人民出版社 in 1982, is part of a five-book-series that was translated from Japanese into Chinese as the Japanese nutrition science was deemed more advanced than the Chinese in the beginning of the 1980s.

 In this particular publication 25 healthy foods or eating methods are explained in detail, some entries are enhanced by tables about the nutritional value.
 The intention of this book is to clear up misunderstandings in the population on food hygiene and nutritional needs with scientific arguments.
 The scientificity of eating and drinking is stressed frequently, showing the need to base the author’s arguments in a well-established system.